 - Set a debt goal: Set a debt goal for your retirement savings and try to make payments on that debt as often as you can.
 Use the Dave Ramsey debt snowball and the concept of snowflaking to add more money to your retirment savings.

 - Save more: If you’re saving 10%, bump it up 15%.
-Save as much as you comfortably can.
+Save as much as you comfortably can, and automate your savings goals if you can.
 You don’t want to make your current life uncomfortable, but you do want to make sure you save enough.
 Check out PTMoney’s article, “7 Can’t Miss Ways to Kick-Start the Saving Habit” for more ideas of ways to start saving.

 - Work longer: Plan on working longer in order to save more.
 Take on part time jobs or save other unexpected windfalls.